 Introduction

-The English Language teaching profession has gone through a number of dramatic changes in the past decades (Khany and Darabi 2014,12).
+The teaching of the English Language has been exposed to several challenges and changes in the recent years (Khany and Darabi 2014,12).
 The teaching of English language in schools is characterised by a number of curriculum changes which impact on the teachers’ practice.
 These changes are meant to bring about improvements in the teaching profession (Khany and Darabi 2014,13; Richards and Rodgers 2007, 34).
-Reflection during and after teaching practice is one of the most important aspects of teacher education programmes (Farrell 2011, 34).
+Reflection during and after teaching practice is the pivotal corner stone in teacher training programmes (Farrell 2011, 34).
 The attributes of the 21st century educators expect student-educators to reflect on their teaching for improvements on their teaching approach to take place.
 These national requirements often lead to student-educators into having some challenges about their reflective approach in the teaching practice.
-They (student-educators) are supposed to be introduced and mentored into all aspects of the teaching profession, both on their professional development as prospective teachers (universities) and in practice (at schools).
+They (student-educators) are supposed to be introduced and mentored in both their professional development as prospective teachers (universities) and in practice (at schools).
 Nomlomo and Desai (2014, 11) encapsulate the importance of reflective teaching by stating that “in every sphere of his/her work, the chartered teacher will be reviewing practice, searching for improvements, turning to reading and search for fresh insights, and relating these to the classroom and the school.
 He or she will bring to his or her work more sophisticated forms of critical scrutiny, demonstrate a heightened capacity for self-evaluation, and a marked disposition to be innovative and to improve”.
 The above forms part of educator education and our students are expected to reflect on their observations and teaching, as part of their educator development.
 It is, however, different from the practicum.
-Students struggle in designing interactive lessons which lead to meaningful learning, hence the purpose of this study.
-This study therefore, seeks to explore the challenges faced by student-educators when reflecting on their lesson design, alignment of teaching and learning activities and presentations.
+Students struggle in designing interactive lessons which lead to meaningful learning, hence this study.
+It therefore, seeks to explore the challenges faced by student-educators when reflecting on their lesson design, alignment of teaching and learning activities and presentations.
 We also hope that the study will subsequently enable us to design an intervention strategy which will ease the burden of applying reflective teaching in the practice.

 2. Definition of reflection in English First Additional language teaching

-El-Dib (2007, 8) defines reflection as ‘the process by which teachers engage in aspects of critical thinking such as careful deliberation and analysis, making choices, and reaching decisions about a course of action related to teaching.
-This critical thinking process entails, according to Fat’hi and Behzadpour (2011,12), identifying questions and key elements of a matter that has emerged as significant, then taking ones’ thought into dialogue with oneself and with others.
+El-Dib (2007, 8) defines reflection as “ the process by which teachers engage in aspects of critical thinking such as careful deliberation and analysis, making choices, and reaching decisions about a course of action related to teaching”.
+This critical thinking process entails, according to Fat’hi and Behzadpour (2011,12), “ identifying questions and key elements of a matter that has emerged as significant, then taking ones’ thought into dialogue with oneself and with others”.
 El-Dib (2007, 8) again adds that the teacher questions the goals and the values that guide his/her work, the context in which he or she teaches, or his or her assumptions about teaching.